 Our main "beats" are listed below; click the name to e-mail the media team member you want to reach.
 For urgent inquiries, call 734-764-2220 and ask to speak with her or him.
 If you don't see the topic you need help with, call us!

 - Mary Masson, Director of Institutional Positioning - UMHS leadership and administration

 - Nicole Fawcett, Cancer

-- Kara Gavin, Institute for Healthcare Policy & Innovation (IHPI), Psychiatry, General Medicine, Basic Science research
+- Kara Gavin, Institute for Healthcare Policy & Innovation (IHPI), General Medicine/Hospital Medicine, Basic Science research, Psychiatry

 - Shantell Kirkendoll, Kellogg, Transplant, Infectious Disease, General Surgery

 - Beata Mostafavi, Children’s Health/C.S.
 Mott Children’s Hospital, Women’s Health, Allergy

 - Haley Otman, Adult cardiovascular, Neurology, Pain, Dermatology

 - Joe Hallisy, Videographer, Digital Arts Team

 - Bryan McCullough, Videographer/Photographer, Digital Arts Team

 The Michigan Medicine media team is part of the Department of Communication, headed by Denise Gray-Felder, Chief Communications Officer.

 Mary Masson is the director of institutional positioning for the Department of Communication.
 She leads the team that handles traditional media relations, social media strategy and execution, storytelling, photography and video.
 She also manages emergency and crisis communication.
 Masson began working at UMHS in 2009 and previously was a reporter for the Detroit Free Press, the Indianapolis Star and the Flint Journal.

 Nicole Fawcett is the manager of cancer communication for the University of Michigan Comprehensive Cancer Center, overseeing media relations, marketing, web, internal communication, social media and publications for the center's research and clinical enterprises.
 She leads a team of four communicators who produce targeted, innovative communication to meet the Cancer Center's goals.
 Nicole joined the University of Michigan in 2003.
 Prior to that, she was at the Detroit News and at a startup web-based community for people with disabilities.